How to Plan a Wedding on a Budget

 Photo Greg Finck

-The key is understanding what you actually need versus what the wedding industry tells you that you need.
-Do you need 12 hours of photography coverage, or would 6 hours capture all the important moments?
-Do you need a second shooter, or would one talented photographer be sufficient?
-Do you need both engagement photos and wedding day coverage, or would you rather put all your money toward amazing wedding day documentation?
+Although wedding photos are priceless, beautiful documentation doesn't have to cost a fortune.
+The key to inexpensive wedding photography planning is understanding what you actually need versus what the industry suggests.
+Do you need 12 hours of coverage, or would six hours capture all the important moments?
+Do you need two photographers, or would one talented photographer suffice?

 1.jpeg